 Martice Fuller was convicted in the murder of his ex girlfriend Kaylie Juga in Wisconsin.
 According to court documents Kaylie Juga had ended her relationship with Martice Fuller after he became physically abusive towards her.
 Martice Fuller would force his way into her home and shoot the fifteen year old teen and her mother.
 The mother would survive the shooting and identify Martice Fuller to police.
-This teen killer is set for sentencing on May 21, 2021
+This teen killer was sentenced to life in prison without parole

 Martice Fuller More News